jnovo22/tplink-countdown-timer/README.md

 # Why?

 When we had our first child, I had heard of wifi-enabled coffee makers.
-I made the argument that wouldn't it be nice to wake up in the morning, and roll over, and turn on the coffee when we woke up.
+I made the argument that wouldn't it be nice to wake up in the morning, and roll over, and turn on the coffee.
 My wife thought it was a dumb idea but since I talked about it so much, she started to look them up, and found most got bad reviews.
-She came across the TPLINK so she got me one to try it out.
+She came across the TPLINK smart plug (HS105) so she got me one to try it out.

 # The Problem

 The TP Link Kasa app allows you to set schedules and turn on/off devices, and lets you start a timer after a device turns on.
-Since coffee makers turn off after a certain amount of time, that became cumbersome to start every time we turned on the coffee, so I wrote these series of API calls.
+Since coffee makers turn off after a certain amount of time (2-ish Hours), that became cumbersome to start every time we turned on the coffee, so I wrote these series of API calls.

+# The Solution

+I have the API calls set to run every 5 minutes.
+It looks to see if the smartplug is "on" and if a timer has been started.
+If the smartplug is on, and the timer is off, start the timer.
+If the smart plug is on, and the timer is activated, do nothing.
+If the smart plug is off, do nothing.

 # Requirements

   - A non-programmable coffee maker.
 It can only be an on/off one
+  - A TP-link smart plug
   - A cron job or scheduled task to initiate the code at a set interval
   - A unique UUID (https://www.uuidgenerator.net/)